cescalara/icecube_tools/docs/markdown/simulation.md

 If the start time is before the earliest period (IC_40), the start time will be set to the earliest possible date.

-If the end time is past the last period (IC86_II), then we get an according message and simulate into the future
+If the end time is past the last period (IC86_II), then we get an according message and simulate into the future.

+We can of course bypass this time setting and operate directly on the instances of Simulator, for example if we'd want to build up large statistics for subsequent likelihood analysis.

 ```python
 times = uptime.find_obs_time(start=55569, duration=3)